Courses

 GREK B644 Plato

-In the Phaedo, Plato presents a poignant picture of the last hours of Socrates.
-Plato’s dialogues all prompt questions about how to read and understand the complex interchanges between the interlocutors, but no dialogue presents the stakes of the discussion as vividly as the Phaedo, where the debates on the nature of death and the soul are set against the background of Socrates’ imminent execution.
-How ought one to live?
-What does it mean to die?
-How is the life of philosophy a practice for death?
-In this seminar, we will explore the ideas of life and death, soul and body, philosophy and purification in the Phaedo.
-In addition to a close reading of the text itself, we will sample from the scholarly debates over the understanding and interpretation of the Phaedo that have gone on over the past two and a half millennia of reading Plato’s Phaedo.
+In this seminar, we will explore the central ideas of a Platonic dialogue as they are unfolded by the varying voices of the interlocutors.
+In the "Phaedo", Plato presents a poignant picture of the last hours of Socrates.
+Plato's dialogues all prompt questions about how to read and understand the complex interchanges between the interlocutors, but no dialogue presents these issues as prominently or paradoxically as the Phaedrus.
+In their rhetorical speeches on love, Phaedrus speaks for Lysias, while Socrates speaks for Phaedrus or for the nymphs or for Stesichorus.
+And for whom does Plato speak, or rather, write?
+And what does he mean when he writes for Socrates the speech that no one serious would ever put anything serious in writing?
+In this seminar, we will explore the ideas of speech and writing, dialogue and rhetoric, philosophy and eros in the Phaedrus.
+In addition to a close reading of the text itself, we will sample from the scholarly debates over the understanding and interpretation of the Phaedrus that have gone on over the past two and a half millenia of reading Plato's Phaedrus.

 LATN B001 Elementary Latin